 Filling the yearbook with your school’s stories can feel like an overwhelming task; in order to unearth great stories, you must have strategic planning in place.
-I always tell my students to “look at the planning process the same as you would if you were to bake chocolate chip cookies, you need a recipe and without it, you wouldn’t know where to begin or what ingredients to add.”
+I always tell my students to look at the planning process the same as you would if you were to bake chocolate chip cookies, you need a recipe and without it, you wouldn’t know where to begin or what ingredients to add.
 A similar process must go into collecting your school’s unique stories for the year.
 So let’s look at one of the most important ingredients to the recipe of a successful yearbook, the Interview stage.
 We will also review some great interview questions that will get you and your students the results you need for a tasty hot unique yearbook that your whole school community will devour.

 So let’s get started;

-- Know your subject before going into the interview; if your story is about the chess club and you are interviewing a student who is from the Football team chances are they are not going to be able to give you the correct information.
+- Know your subject before going into the interview; if your story is about the chess club and you are interviewing a student who is from the football team chances are they are not going to be able to give you the correct information.
 Doing a little investigating before the interview on your subject and the interviewee will save you both time and frustration.

 - Compile 3 types of interview questions; surveys, anecdotes and quotes.

-- Anecdotes; here lays the stories you are seeking.
+- Anecdotes; here lie the stories you are seeking.
 Now that the subject is comfortable after answering the fun survey questions, time to ask questions that will provide more elaborate responses.
 Let them talk, you can always edit after.

 - Quotes; great for capturing moments and can be hilarious.
 Quotes add human emotion, truth and possibly connectedness amongst the school community

 You want the yearbook to be diverse, offering many different personalities.
 If you can remember to keep your questions open-ended and purposeful and avoid yes or no questions at all costs you’re already two steps ahead.
 Use some of these interview questions listed below or as inspiration to write your own.
-In any regard, following a simple recipe with the right ingredients will definitely lead to stories, quotes, and trends that will give your yearbook context and make everything, including all those great pictures, “memories crafted in print” worth devouring for years to come.
+In any event, following a simple recipe with the right ingredients will definitely lead to stories, quotes, and trends that will give your yearbook context and make everything, including all those great pictures, “memories crafted in print” worth devouring for years to come.

 Yearbook Interview Question Samples;